 - This event has passed.

-Created by TriBC as a training activity for their athlete development program, for Triathlon NL it will also serve as a warmup to what we hope is a full summer season of racing, and an intro to competition for those who have discovered triathlon in the last couple of years.
+This event serves as a warmup to what we hope is a full summer season of racing, and an intro to competition for those who have discovered triathlon in the last couple of years.
+It is ideal for young athletes, new triathletes, and experienced triathletes looking for a warmup event.

-A Mad Moto is conducted on a really short course; ours will be a 150 meter swim, 2.5 km bike, and a 1 km run.
+The Mad Moto is conducted on a really short course: a 150 meter swim, 2.5 km bike, and a 1 km run.
 Athletes will race in waves of 12, with each wave completing before the next wave starts.

 Age categories include: